Skip to main content

 you

-It's okay to take a moment.
-I'm not going anywhere.
-When you're ready, I'd love to hear how this landed from your side.
+Take a moment.
+We do not have to solve it instantly.
+When you are ready, I want to understand how this landed from your side.

 If they say "You're always picking on me"